arbenson/mrtsqr/README.md

 * Python+NumPy
 * [Dumbo](https://github.com/klbostee/dumbo/) (+ [Feathers](https://github.com/klbostee/feathers) for Direct TSQR)

+Once everything is installed, run the small tests for MRTSQR:

+     cd dumbo
+     python run_tests.py all

 R and singular values examples
 --------
 Here, we give a brief overview of the code and a small working example.